Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/transactions-transfer.md

 ### Transfer [POST /transactions/transfer]

-Transfer value between accounts on rails.
+Transfer value between a payment source and a payment destination.
 Currently only the `lightrail` rail is supported.

 + Request (application/json)